History of the RCMP

 To fill this gap, Parliament passed an act that allowed for the creation of the North-West Mounted Police (NWMP) on May 23, 1873.
 Today, we consider this the official birthdate of the RCMP.

-But the Order-in-Council to establish the NWMP wasn't signed until August 30, 1873.
-This was in response to an attack on First Nations peoples in the Cypress Hills by American whiskey traders and wolf-hunters.
+But the Order-in-Council to establish the North-West Mounted Police wasn't signed until August 30, 1873.
+This was in response to an attack on First Nations peoples in the Cypress Hills by American whisky traders and wolf-hunters.
 Later that year, on November 3, the first 150 recruits gathered at Lower Fort Garry, near Winnipeg, Manitoba, to start training.

-The next summer, the NWMP set out on the Great March West.
+The next summer, the North-West Mounted Police, now with 300 recruits, set out on the March West.
 Along the way it set up posts, now known as divisions, each with smaller outposts, now known as detachments.
+In these posts, the NWMP employed First Nations and Métis guides, scouts and interpreters.

 Transitioning to the Royal North-West Mounted Police

-In 1904, King Edward VII awarded the title of Royal to the NWMP, officially creating the Royal North-West Mounted Police (RNWMP).
+In 1904, King Edward VII awarded the title of Royal to the North-West Mounted Police, officially creating the Royal North-West Mounted Police (RNWMP).
 This was to recognize its 30-year policing role in the Northwest and Yukon Territories.

 - Northwestern Ontario